amirex128/AiTranslator/README.md

 ### Quick Translation (Popup)
 1. Copy text to clipboard
-2. Press the appropriate hotkey (e.g., Ctrl+Alt+F9 for auto-detect)
+2. Press the appropriate hotkey for the desired translation type
 3. A popup window appears with the translation
 4. The popup auto-closes after 10 seconds (configurable)